Browser Appliance

 1. Close Firefox

-2. Double-click the Terminal icon on the Desktop
+2. Double-click the "Install Flash Player" icon on the Desktop.

 Changing the Browser Appliance password: